inglada/iota2/doc/source/customFeatures.rst

 Example:
 --------
-A full example for using custom features, using Sentinel2.
+A full example for using external features, using Sentinel2.

 First, create a python file, named ``my_module.py`` containing one function: